The quantum trace as a quantum non-abelianization map: Equivariant skein algebras and character varieties

 Every tangle is isotopic to a tangle with vertical framing and such that it is in general position with the first factor projection $\pi : \Sigma_{\mathcal{P}}\times (0,1)\rightarrow \Sigma_{\mathcal{P}}$, that is such that $\pi_{\big| T} : T \rightarrow \Sigma_{\mathcal{P}}$ is an immersion with at most transversal double points only in the interior of $\Sigma_{\mathcal{P}}$.
 We call \textit{diagram} of $T$ the image $D=\pi(T)$ together with its orientation and the over/undercrossing information at each double point.
-An isotopy class of diagram $D$ together with an order of $\partial_b D=\partial D\cap b$ for each boundary arc $b$, define uniquely an isotopy class of tangle.
-When choosing an orientation $\mathfrak{o}(b)$ of a boundary arc $b$ and a diagram $D$, the set $\partial_b D$ receives a natural order by setting that the points are increasing when going in the direction of $\mathfrak{o}(b)$.
+An isotopy class of diagram $D$ together with an order of $\partial_b D=\partial D\cap b$ for each boundary arc $b$, determines uniquely an isotopy class of tangle.
 Diagrams are used to depict tangles.
 Locally, if two boundary points of a tangle are consecutive for the height order, then we represent this order by drawing an arrow on the boundary, such that the order increases with the direction of the arrow.
 If the two points have same order, then we do not draw any arrow.

 The data of an isotopy class of diagrams and boundary arc orientations uniquely defines an isotopy class of tangles.
 Two such classes of diagrams represent the same class of tangles if and only if we can pass from one to the other by a succession of elementary moves of Figure \ref{figmoves}.